conscientiouscucumbers/qupid/_PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
   Coupons and great deals get washed out by the noise of everyday life.
-Instead of alerting your customers of deals in the local paper where the potential transaction is 4-5 hours away. iHearth gives the customer a notification of the coupon when it is most pertinant for them...
+Instead of alerting your customers of deals in the local paper where the potential transaction is 4-5 hours away. iHearth gives the customer a notification of the coupon when it is most pertinent for them...
 In the store, making the decision.

 ## Problem ##
   > Describe the problem your product solves.